pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/THING_IDEAS.md

 ### ITEM IDEAS:
 Most items can only be given to a unit if they are the same color.
-(However, AQU,MAG,YLO items are much more common to compensate.)
+(AQU,MAG,YLO items are much more common to compensate.)
 There are also some items that can be given regardless of color.

 **Passive items**